 Primary benefit: Simple access to the power of link management.

 What makes this value proposition unique?
-Focuses on the three key elements of link management without any superfluous language.
+Focuses on the three vital elements of link management without any superfluous language.

 32. Dollar Shave Club: “A Great Shave for a Few Bucks a Month”